Derek Hilton: Miscellaneous work

 In 1969 he created the theme to radio's long-standing Waggoners' Walk, heard daily on Radio 2.
 Other credits are incidental music for Sherlock Holmes, Inspector Morse, and Brideshead Revisited.
 To the general viewer, Hilton was perhaps best known for re-recording and re-arranging the Coronation Street theme in 1972 and accompanying Rita Fairclough (Barbara Knox) at the piano when she sang on the show.
 He was also a regular at the keyboard at The Wheeltapper's and Shunter's Social Club where he was the MD overseeing 'the turns.'
 A passionate Bury FC fan, in 1972 Hilton wrote Bury's anthem "Aye, aye, Up the Shakers" sung by The Bury Tones, which was for many years a rousing anthem for Shakers fans.

-De Wolfe Music contains several of Hilton's library tracks which are currently available.

 Personal life

-After thirty-two years with Granada, Hilton retired, though continuing to write music, for the stage play Feed and as Musical Director on P & O and Cunard cruise ships.
-He was married twice, the second time to Valerie George, whom he later divorced.
-Hilton died on 11 July 2005 and leaves three daughters from his first marriage, Marijke Snell, Lorraine Howell, a designer and Martine Bailey, a writer.
+Hilton died on 11 July 2005, leaving a partner - Olivia Swann - and three daughters from a marriage.